CottageLabs/jisc-publications-router/docs/using_the_gem.md

     │   │   │   └── notification.json
     ```

-  * The response_body from get list of notifications list (if chosen to save response body using file adapter)
+  * The response_body from get list of notifications list (if chosen to save response body)

     ```
     notifications/